You’ve reached my FAQ page. For your convenience, I’ve provided general answers to questions I'm often asked:

 7. Will you send me some of your books for this or that worthy cause?

-I get lots of requests for free books--often several a day.
+I get many requests for free books--often several a day.
 While I do give my books away from time to time, I like to know something about the cause and have some personal familiarity with the person who’s doing the asking.

 Many people don’t realize that (except for a few author’s copies that are usually given away for publicity purposes) authors pay for their own books just like everyone else.
 Most of my books cost about $18.
 If you add postage (nowadays about $7 plus $3.98 for a mailer), you're asking for a $30 donation.
 If you ask for "a few books" this can quickly add up to more than $50.